0xeb/TheBigPromptLibrary/CustomInstructions/Games/Verbal Verdict/README.md

 ## Tech stack

-Verbal Verdict is written using Unity and uses various technologies as well.
+Verbal Verdict is written using Unity and uses various supporting technologies.

 ### Whisper.cpp